scaleoutsean/solidfire-linux/README.md

 #### fstab

 - This isn't to say this is "better" than other approaches.
 You'd need a different path with multipath, but if you keep it simple and have one NIC for iSCSI, this can work without device slippage just like it could with `blkid`'s.
-Key is in `_netdev,x-systemd.requires=iscsi.service`, as _netdev is needed for iSCSI.
-Used on Ubuntu 20.04.
+Key detail is `_netdev,x-systemd.requires=iscsi.service`, because _netdev is needed for iSCSI.
+Example from Ubuntu 20.04, but should work with other Linux distributions.

 ```raw
 /dev/disk/by-path/ip-192.168.103.30:3260-iscsi-iqn.2010-01.com.solidfire:mn4y.kvmv01.359-lun-0 /data ext4 _netdev,x-systemd.requires=iscsi.service 0 1
 ```

 - SolidFire Storage VIP cannot be changed, and neither can unique Cluster ID (`mn4y`, above).
-Volume Name (`kvm01`) can be changed, but Volume ID (359) cannot. `lun-0` is unpartitioned /dev/sdb (`mkfs.ext4 /dev/sdb`).
-If you don't change volume name, device name won't change.
+Volume Name (`kvm01`) can be changed, but Volume ID (359) cannot. `lun-0` is a partitionless volume (`mkfs.ext4 /dev/sdb`).
+So if you don't change volume name, device name from the fstab example above won't change.

 ## Demo Videos